ietf-ccamp-wg/transport-nbi/I-D Applicability Statement/draft-ietf-ccamp-transport-nbi-app-statement.md

    this draft, as described in {{notification-description}}.

    The notification mechanisms are protocol-dependent.
-It is assumed that the RESTCONF protocol, defined in {{?RFC8040}}, is used at the MPIs mentioned in this document.
+It is assumed that the RESTCONF protocol, defined in {{?RFC8040}} is optional, and may be used at the MPIs mentioned in this document.

    On the perspective of MPI, the MDSC is the client while the PNC is acting as the server of the notification.
 The essential event streams, subscription and processing rules after receiving notification can be found in section 6 of {{?RFC8040}}.

+   Additional alarm reporting functions and alarm report management may be found in {{?X.733}} and {{?X.734}}

+   Further detailed analysis of notification management is outside the scope of this document.

 {: #path-computation-analysis}